 Praised by Fanfare magazine as “a first-rate pianist who knows her stuff and isn’t afraid of challenges,” Chinese-American pianist Clara Yang has performed in notable venues and series such as Weill Hall at Carnegie Hall, the Seymour Centre (Sydney, Australia), Kodak Hall at the Eastman Theater (Rochester, New York), the Sunset Center (Carmel, California), Dame Myra Hess Series (Chicago Cultural Center), and Mas i Mas at the Museu d’Història de Barcelona (Spain).

 Recent engagements include a collaboration with renowned composer Chen Yi who wrote a concerto for her to premiere with the China Philharmonic Orchestra on the Carolina Performing Arts Series in December, 2016.
-She played Phillip Glass’s selected etudes along with the composer on the same series last year.
-And, she performed Mozart’s Rondo in A Major and Beethoven’s Piano Concerto No. 4 with the North Carolina Symphony during the 2016-17 season.
+She performed Mozart’s Rondo in A Major and Beethoven’s Piano Concerto No. 4 with the North Carolina Symphony during the 2016-17 season.

 Clara Yang received her DMA in piano performance at the Eastman School of Music.
 She studied with Claude Frank at the Yale School of Music (Master of Music, Artist Diploma) and graduated magna cum laude from the University of Southern California.